sveltejs/rfcs/text/0000-style-inheritance.md

 An idiomatic way to allow scoped CSS rules in parent components to target elements in child components, according to two rules intended to preserve encapsulation:

-1. The targeted element must have an `inherit` attribute, to signal it wants this behavior
+1. CSS selectors must explicitly name each component between the parent component and targeted element
-2. The parent CSS selector must explicitly name each component between the parent and target
+2. The targeted element must have an `inherit` attribute, to signal it wants this behavior

 ## Motivation